 They say it takes a village to raise a child.
-I’m here to tell you it takes a village to pull off a wedding.
+We’re here to tell you it takes a village to pull off a wedding.
 Whether you realize it now or not, ultimately there will likely be dozens of Pittsburgh wedding vendors who help bring your dream day to life.
 From your seamstress to your florist to the catering staff, there will be a whole army of people working behind the scenes to make sure everything goes off without a hitch.
 You are putting the most important day of your life into their hands.
 Think about how much faith and trust that takes!
 That’s why it’s so, so important to hire the right people.
-Do yourself a favor…consider these things before signing any contracts and I guarantee you’ll hire the best local wedding professionals for YOU!
+Do yourself a favor…consider these things before signing any contracts and we guarantee you’ll hire the best local wedding professionals for YOU…and your wedding day will be magical because of it!

-I might catch some heat for what I’m about to say but I’m going to put it out there anyway…there is a reason some vendors charge so little.
+We might catch some heat for what we’re about to say but we’re going to put it out there anyway…there is a reason some vendors charge so little.
 Likewise, there is a reason that others charge so much.
 It’s because of experience, or a lack thereof.
 For many wedding vendors, their pricing is based on experience.
 You aren’t just paying for flowers or photos or an updo.
 You’re paying for years of knowledge, training, preparedness, and lessons learned from having done this many, many times.
 Many vendors who are just starting out charge less, and understandably so.
-But do you really want to trust your once in a lifetime experience to someone who is just getting their feet wet in the industry?
+But do you really want to trust your once-in-a-lifetime experience to someone who is just getting their feet wet in the industry?
 Sure, you might save a few bucks.
-But trust me…you’ll rest easier knowing that you’re working with someone who has been around the block a few times.
+But trust us…you’ll rest easier knowing that you’re working with someone who has been around the block a few times.

-I’ll admit it.
-I have a love/hate relationship with reviews.
-My husband is the type of person who reads reviews before he buys ANYTHING.
-We can’t even try out a new restaurant without him visiting Yelp first.
-Me?
-Eh, I like to take my chances.
-Actually, it’s more that I like to form my own opinion.
-Reviews can be helpful, but I always advise taking them with a grain of salt.
-Here’s why: I don’t know a single thing about the people who wrote them.
-How do I know I can trust their opinion?
+We’ll admit it…we have a love/hate relationship with reviews.
+Reviews can be helpful, but we always advise taking them with a grain of salt.
+Here’s why: you don’t know a single thing about the people who wrote them.
+How do you know you can trust their opinion, or even believe what they say?
 When it comes to negative reviews, keep in mind there are always two sides to every story.
 Also, sometimes things really are too good to be true.
 Some businesses will actually PAY for bots or individuals to leave positive reviews.
-Don’t believe me?
-Read this story about a fake restaurant that made it’s way to the #1 spot on TripAdvisor.
-Do I think reviews can be a very useful resource?
+Don’t believe us?
+Read this story about how a fake restaurant that made its way to the #1 spot on TripAdvisor.
+Do we think reviews can be a very useful resource?
 Of course!
 Should you read them?
 Absolutely.
 BUT please promise you’ll consider ALL the factors and not base your hiring decision off of reviews alone!

 How The Expense Fits into Your Overall Budget